Breastfeeding: The First Weeks

 When can I introduce bottles?

 Do not introduce bottles until you and your baby are comfortable with breastfeeding.
 In fact, some mothers never use bottles at all.
-After the first four to six weeks, once you and your baby have become comfortable with breastfeeding, bottles can be introduced.
+After the first three to four weeks, once you and your baby have become comfortable with breastfeeding, bottles can be introduced.
 It might help if someone other than you feeds your baby the first bottle.

-You might choose to pump your breasts and use this breast milk for an occasional or regular bottle feeding, or you might use a formula supplement.
+You might choose to pump your breasts and use this breast milk for an occasional or regular bottle feeding.

 The American Academy of Pediatrics (AAP) recommends exclusive breast milk feeding for the first six months of life, continuing with complementary food through the first year of life and beyond.

 If you will be returning to work, call a lactation consultant two to four weeks before you return to work to discuss your options.
-You may also go to www.womenshealth.gov/Breastfeeding, for more information.
+You may also find information at www.womenshealth.gov/breastfeeding.

 Are supplements necessary?

-There is no need for supplements in the first weeks.
+There is no need for supplements in the first weeks for healthy, full- term babies, unless recommended by your Provider.
 In fact, avoid supplements, as they will decrease your milk supply.
 Frequent emptying of the breast is important to establish your milk supply.

 Avoid artificial nipples, pacifiers, and bottles for the first four weeks, as they might decrease your milk supply.